Gforky/Face-the-Internet/README.md

 Clone this repository and follow these steps:

-* Install node on your machine
+* Install Node.js (v0.10.36) on your machine
 * Install Image Magick to your machine, you can use Homebrew to do this: `$ brew install imagemagick`
+* Install OpenCV to your machine, you can use Homebrew to do this: `$ brew install opencv`
 * From the command line run: `$ npm install`
 * From the command line run: `$ npm start`
 * From a web browser navigate to: `localhost:3000`